daniel-molina/visualequation/HACKING.md

 They can be switched with INSERT or C-\[.

-### Normal mode
+### Oriented insertion mode (orimode)

 Characteristics:

-*   Subequations are selected asymmetrically, unless selected subeq is a VOID.
+*   Subequations are selected in an oriented fashion, unless selected subeq is a PVOID.
-*   The rounded part of the selection is called the **cursor**.
+*   If the cursor is to the right of selected subeq, direction of selection is
-*   If the cursor is to the right of selected subeq, direction of selection is RDIR.
-If the cursor is to the left of the selected subeq, direction is LDIR.
-If a VOID is selected, direction is VDIR.
+    R. If the cursor is to the left of the selected subeq, direction is
+    L. If a PVOID is selected, direction is V.
-*   Insertion is done to the right of the cursor if RDIR or LDIR.
-If VDIR, insertion is really a replacement in which the VOID is substituted.
+*   Insertion is done to the right of the cursor if R or L. If V, insertion is really a replacement in which the VOID is substituted.
-*   DEL remove the subeq to the right of the cursor, if it exists.
+*   DEL deletes the subeq to the right of the cursor, if it exists.
-*   BACKSPACE remove subeq to the left of the cursor, if it exists.
+*   BACKSPACE deletes subeq to the left of the cursor, if it exists.
+*   In both cases deleted subeq mey be the selected one depending on the orientation.

-If DEL or BACKSPACE do not find a juxted to delete and selection is the par of a lop, the lop-block is flatted.
+If DEL or BACKSPACE do not find a juxted to delete and selection is the par of a lop L, L-block is flatted.

-### Overwrite mode
+### Insertion mode (imode)

-*   Subequations are selected symmetrically.
-We do not use the concept of cursor in this mode, but it would cover the whole selection if considering the equivalent mode in a graphical text editor.
-Direction is always called ODIR.
-*   Insertion always substitute current selection.
+*   Selections cannot be oriented.
+The cursor is always to the left of selection.
+Direction is always the same, I.
+*   Insertions introduce subeqs to the right of the cursor.
-*   DEL removes the selected subequation.
+*   DEL deletes selection.
-*   BACKSPACE removes the subeq to the left (honoring graphical texts editors but not readline's behaviour of replacing with a white space).
+*   BACKSPACE deletes the subeq to the left (honoring graphical texts editors but not readline's behaviour of replacing with a white space).

-If DEL or BACKSPACE do not find a juxted to delete and selection is the par of a lop, the lop-block is flatted.
+If DEL or BACKSPACE do not find a juxted to delete and selection is the par of a lop L, L-block is flatted.

+### Overwrite mode (ovmode)

+*   It is equivalent to *insert mode* except for insertions.
+*   Inserted subeqs substitute selection.

 ### Basic operations